A Brief History of the Museum That’s a Part of Walmart’s History

 A Different Kind of Experience

 During the COVID-19 pandemic of 2020, the museum closed its doors for the safety of its visitors and community, reopening 7 months later in October.
-The museum adopted a new online booking system and social distancing protocols to help people come together in the galleries, while still staying apart in a responsible way.
+The museum adopted masking and social distancing protocols to help people come together in the galleries, while still staying apart in a responsible way.
 Today, The Walmart Museum continues to evolve to serve its visitors, its community, and its mission.